ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 ## DAY2 -  Good floorplan vs bad floorplan and introduction to library cells
 <a id="DAY2"></a> This content will be displayed when the link is clicked.

-## Details
-This section delves deeper into the topic.
-<a id="details"></a> This content will be displayed when the link is clicked.